-The paw-fect gift for kids this Christmas, The Enchanted Tails of Magic Mojo and Gail
+The Paw-Fect Gift for Kids This Christmas, The Enchanted Tails of Magic Mojo and Gail

-SANTA BARBARA, Calif. - Christmas is just days away and Christmas shopping can be stressful...especially for kids.
+SANTA BARBARA, Calif.
+(KEYT) - Christmas is just days away and shopping for the perfect gift can be stressful... especially for kids.

-Your Morning News sat down with Gail Kvistad and Mojo to talk about the perfect gift you can gift a kid-The Enchanted Tails of Magic Mojo and Gail.
+Your Morning News sat down with Gail Kvistad and her dog Mojo to talk about the best thing you can gift a kid – The Enchanted Tails of Magic Mojo and Gail.

 Kids can join Mojo the Chihuahua on a heartwarming journey to find his inner spirit and find his forever home with the inspirational Gail Good Fairy.
 The book is offered in English on one side and Spanish on the other.